DragonSenses/Algorithms/LeetCode/65-valid-number/problem.md

 This algorithm iteratively validates the input string by examining each character, determining its type (digit, sign, exponent, dot, or invalid), and ensuring it adheres to the rules outlined previously.
 It uses flags to track key states during the iteration, providing a logical framework for evaluating validity.

 #### **Step-by-Step Procedure**

 1. **Initialization**:
    - Declare three boolean variables:
      - `seenDigit`: Tracks if at least one valid digit has been encountered.
      - `seenExponent`: Tracks if an exponent (`e` or `E`) has been encountered.
      - `seenDot`: Tracks if a dot (`.`) has been encountered.

+2. **Iteration**:
+   - Traverse the input string character by character.

+3. **Digit Check**:
+   - If the current character is a digit, set `seenDigit = true` to indicate that a valid digit exists in the input.